waldnercharles/Minimis/README.md

 # Minimis

-A theme I wrote to work on my Nvidia Shield
+A theme I wrote for Pegasus on my Nvidia Shield

 ## Installation